-Availability: Primarily via video.
+Availability: Primarily via Zoom video or FaceTime.
 Accepting new directees.
 Available for supervision.

 Training and Experience: My life experience has many twists and turns.
 After several years working as an electronic drafter, I became a registered nurse and served in Bay Area hospitals for 20 years, primarily in the area of Maternal-Child Health.
 As my spiritual life deepened, I felt called to spiritual direction.
 I completed the Spiritual Direction Institute at Mercy Center Burlingame in 1997, and serving as a spiritual director has been a central focus for my ministry since that time.
 I graduated from Church Divinity School of the Pacific in 1999 and served as rector of a Bay Area Episcopal church for 13 years.
 Since retirement from fulltime parish ministry in 2014, I completed Mercy Center’s program in the Art of Supervision of Spiritual Directors—and relocated to Texas to be with family.
 I’m grateful for video that allows me to meet with spiritual directees and supervisees in other parts of the country and for the ability to meet in person at the Contemplative Center on my occasional visits to the Bay Area.